Texas governor says new law won't force rape victims to give birth because they'll have 6 weeks to get an abortion

 The bill also allows civilians to sue anyone who gets, helps someone get, or performs and abortion for up to $10,000.
 However, victims of rape, sexual assault or incest are not liable to be sued, according to the bill.

+"This idea that we're going to 'end rape,' when the same type of, frankly, rape culture and the same type of misogynistic culture that informed this abortion law to begin with...it's awful," she said. "...We know that anti-choice bills are not about being pro-life.
+Because if they were about being pro-life, then the Republican party would support, frankly, an agenda that helps guarantee health care, that helps ensure that people who do give birth that don't have the resources to care for a child, can have that care for a child."

+"None of this is about supporting life.
+What this is about is controlling women's bodies and controlling people who are not cisgender men," Ocasio-Cortez continued.
+"He speaks from such a place of deep ignorance, and it's not just ignorance.
+It's ignorance that is hurting people across this country."

-The comments were picked up on Twitter, with some users posting that his comments are "an insulting lie."
+Many shared Ocasio-Cortez's sentiments, saying on Twitter that Abbott's comments are "an insulting lie."

 The new bill has been criticized for banning nearly all abortions in the state.
 After the Supreme Court failed to halt the abortion bill last week, Justice Sonia Sotomayor wrote a scathing dissent, saying that the law, which is the strictest in the country, bans abortions "months before fetal viability."